liennie/code-and-chill/data/md/page/rules.md

 - You’ll immediately see whether it’s correct - no partial credit or hints are given.

 ## Leaderboard
-- Positions are determined based on *number of puzzles solved* and *speed*.
+- Your *rank* is determined by:
+	1. How many *puzzle parts* you’ve solved,
+	2. Your total *score*, and
+	3. The time of your *most recent* correct solution (for tie-breaking).
-- The leaderboard updates automatically after each solve.
+- The leaderboard updates automatically whenever a participant submits a correct solution.
-- Ties are broken by the last submission time.
+- Each puzzle has *two parts*, and every part counts as one solved item.

 ## Fair play
 - Work on your own solutions - collaboration or code sharing is not allowed.